bbc/logtracer/README.md

 See [GRPCTracer](logtracer/helpers/grpc), use with a gRPC app that calls other gRPC or HTTP services.

 #### Stackdriver Trace API
+To enable posting of traces, the `post_spans_to_stackdriver_api` argument passed into the `Tracer` instance initialisation must be `True`, and the `logging_format` argument passed into the `JSONLoggerfactory` instance initialisation must be `stackdriver` enum.
+If `post_spans_to_stackdriver_api` is `True`, and GCP Credentials are not found, an exception will be raised.

+If you are deploying a an image onto a Kubernetes cluster, then GCP credentials should be retrieved automatically, **unless you have set up another service account to be used**.
+In this case, make sure to **add the relevant roles to the service account**.
+The enviromental variables above **must be set** to post traces, do this using a Kubernetes `configmap` (we use the `stackdriver-logging` configmap already configured in the `bbc-connected-data` project, add this to the deployment in `Spinnaker`).

-If you choose to enable posting trace information to the API  _locally_ (unadvised unless you are specifically testing functionality of the Trace API), then you *must* set up authentication for the [google-cloud-trace](https://pypi.org/project/google-cloud-trace/) client using the following command:
+If you choose to enable posting trace information to the API  _locally_ (unadvised unless you are specifically testing functionality of the Trace API or need to see traces of a local process), then you *must* set up authentication for the [google-cloud-trace](https://pypi.org/project/google-cloud-trace/) client.

+If no dedicated service account is set up with the service, then use the following command:
 ```
 gcloud auth application-default login
 ```
-If the `post_spans_to_stackdriver_api` argument to the `Tracer` instance is `True`, and GCP Credentials are not found, an exception will be raised.

-If you are deploying a an image onto a Kubernetes cluster, then GCP credentials should be retrieved automatically, *unless you have set up another service account to be used*.
-If you have configured another service account then make sure to add the relevant roles to the service account.
+However, if you have configured another service account then make sure to **add the relevant roles to the service account**.

 ## Purpose